Fructosek/AcroOpenVAS/README.md

-ENV TZ="Europe/Moscow" #Used each time we run container ENV SSL_CERT="/devopenvas.pem" #Used each time we run container ENV OPENVAS_ADMIN_PASSWORD="hello"  #Used only onecem during init phaze.
-Default user admin ENV SPLUNK_EXCAHNGE_PASSWORD="hello" #Used each time we run container
+ENV TZ="Europe/Moscow" #Used each time we run container ENV SSL_CERT="/devopenvas.pem" #Used each time we run container ENV OPENVAS_ADMIN_PASSWORD="hello"  #Used only onece during init phaze.
+Default user admin.
+ENV SPLUNK_EXCAHNGE_PASSWORD="hello" #Used each time we run container

 Directory for splunk reports /mnt/splunk